ceremcem/signal/README.md

     signal.go!

 err, signals <~ branch.joined
+# all async operations are finished at this point.
 ```
+**err** :
-err: The error either set by SignalBranch's timeout or any of signals (timeout or by `.go` method's err parameter)
+The error either set by SignalBranch's timeout or any of signals (timeout or by `.go` method's err parameter)
-signals: Array of branch `Signal`s where each has at least `error` and `response[]` properties.
+signals: Array of that branch's `Signal` instances where each instance has at least `error` and `response[]` properties.